ModProg/derive-where/README.md

 struct Example<T>(PhantomData<T>);
 ```

-This will generate trait implementations for `Example` with any `T`,
+This will generate trait implementations for `Example` for any `T`,
-compared with std's derives, which would only implement these traits with
+as opposed to std's derives, which would only implement these traits with
 `T: Trait` bound to the corresponding trait.

 In addition, the following convenience options are available:

 ### Generic type bounds

+Separated from the list of traits with a semi-colon, types to bind to can be
+specified.
+This example will restrict the implementation for `Example` to
+`T: Clone`:

 ```rust
 #[derive(DeriveWhere)]